Marine sectors in Canada, sources and methods

 Acknowledgements

-The methodology and data sources sections are based in part on a report prepared for Fisheries and Oceans Canada by Gardner Pinfold, "Economic Impact of Marine Related Activities in Canada (2009)".
+The methodology for the Canadian Marine Economy is based in part on a report prepared for Fisheries and Oceans Canada (DFO) by Gardner Pinfold, "Economic Impact of Marine Related Activities in Canada”.
+This 2009 study identified the scope of industries that contribute to economic output from marine related activities.

 Methodology

-Economic impacts are driven by direct, indirect and induced demand, expressed in terms of industry and consumer purchases of goods and services.
-The sum of impacts flowing from each level of demand gives the overall economic impact of marine sectors in Canada, where:
+Economic impacts are the collective outcome of direct, indirect and induced demand, expressed in terms of industry and consumer purchases of goods and services.
+The sum of impacts flowing from each level of demand is considered as the overall economic impact of marine sectors in Canada, where:

 Data sources